danielyxie/bitburner/markdown/bitburner.hacknet.upgradecache.md

 boolean

-True if the Hacknet Node’s cores are successfully purchased, false otherwise.
+True if the Hacknet Node’s cache level is successfully upgraded, false otherwise.

 ## Remarks